Time Relay 2-Channel 10-Amp with Wi-Fi Interface

 If your application requires your relay control to match a computer's time exactly we recommend using a computer controlled Relay and Relay Timer Software.
 The software can be installed on a computer or server and match the time exactly.
 We recommend this for school bells and shift change applications where matching a time clock is vital.
 Select a Wired or Wireless Relay under Relay Control from the top menu to select a board then add the Relay Timer Software at checkout.

-Computer Control
+Manual Control

 The interface elements shown at right allow a computer to take over control of any relay and force the relays to a On or Off state.
 You may also turn all relays on or off using the all relays on and all relays off buttons.
 You can also read the status of relays by clicking the Read Relay 1-8 Status.
 The Status of the relay will be shown to the right of the button.
 The slider at the top of the screen allows you to select with bank of relays these commands are directed to.
-You may attach up to 32 banks or 256 Relays.

 Power Loss Backup Buffer